 Sheltering in place is one of the best ways to protect yourself from a disaster when it’s too dangerous to go outside.
-It only makes sense that you should have supplies in a shelter in place kit on the off chance that you ever have to shelter in place, but what goes in that kit?
+It only makes sense that you should have supplies in a shelter-in-place kit on the off chance that you ever have to shelter in place.

 Building a Shelter in Place Kit